sofiaxuuu/mini-proj2-college-innovation/README.md

 # Innovation at Colleges

 ## Background
 Innovation is the act of bringing new ideas, methods, or things.
 Why innovation is critical?
 It is important because technological advances have played a key role in facilitating radically improved standards of living.
 In particular, scientific-technological innovations play an increasingly prominent role in the growth of leading industrial economies.
+I'm inspired by the college environment to be involved in entrepreneurship and commercialization, and I'm curious to learn about how different colleges have different innovation cultures.

 ## Business Question
 Therefore, this leads to my business question of: